Conrad Győr: Decline

 Ladislaus IV, who was declared to be of age in 1277, granted half of the royal customs of Moson to Conrad in 1282, while the Székesfehérvár Chapter possessed the other half.
 Ladislaus also ordered to register Conrad as the lawful owner of Novák estate in 1284.
 However these measures proved to be only virtual supports for Conrad, as the advancing Kőszegi family gradually displaced him from the region.
 Conrad's lands laid in the boundaries of interests of the two most powerful and aggressive oligarchic provinces – the Kőszegis seized his villages one after another in Moson County by the mid-1280s and handed over them to their familiares, the Héderváris, while Matthew Csák expelled him from Pozsony County.
+It is possible that Conrad refused to join the allegiance of Ivan Kőszegi, and Conrad was under pressure in Győr and Moson counties since the mid-1270s.
 Conrad and his family receded to their lands in Baranya County.
-There Conrad built his new seat in Kéménd (today Máriakéménd) by the early 1290s.
+There, he already possessed Kopács (today Kopačevo, Croatia), which he was granted by Stephen V in 1271.
+In Baranya County, Conrad built his new seat in Kéménd (today Máriakéménd) by the early 1290s.
 Conrad integrated into the local nobility, his all previous connections to Northwest Hungary had been lost.
 He was mentioned as a noble judge (szolgabíró; lit. "servants' judge") of Baranya County in 1282, alongside three other noblemen.

 In 1295, Conrad Győr founded a Pauline monastery at Gyula (present-day Belvárdgyula), dedicated to Saint Ladislaus of Hungary.
-He donated his three villages of Olasz, Hásságy and Hidor (today part of Olasz) to the newly established abbey.
+He donated his three villages of Olasz, Hásságy (Szentága) and Hidor (today part of Olasz) to the newly established abbey.
 This is the third earliest known privately founded Pauline monastery.
-However the Győr kindred embroiled in conflict with the influential local families, the Matucsinais (Kemény, son of Lawrence) and the Kórógyis, who plundered and seized their several lands in Baranya County in 1296, including Kéménd, Gyula, Olasz and Palkonya.
+However the Győr kindred was embroiled in conflict with the influential local families, the Matucsinais (Kemény, son of Lawrence) and the Kórógyis, who plundered and seized their several lands in Baranya County in 1296, including Kéménd, Gyula, Olasz and Palkonya.
 Conrad and his son James were granted exemption from the jurisdiction of the ispán by Andrew III of Hungary, but in reality this did not prevail due to the anarchic conditions.
 In 1298, Conrad and James were mentioned among the many patrons of the Zselicszentjakab Abbey.
 Conrad last appeared in contemporary records in 1299.
 He died by 11 November 1302, at approximately 80 years of age.